lammps/lammps/doc/src/Install_patch.rst

 how to stay current are on the
 :doc:`Download the LAMMPS source with git <Install_git>` page.

-If you prefer to download a tarball, as described on the :doc:`Install git <Install_tarball>` doc page, you can stay current by downloading "patch files" when new patch releases are made.
+If you prefer to download a tarball, as described on the :doc:`Tarball Download <Install_tarball>` doc page, you can stay current by downloading "patch files" when new patch releases are made.
 A link to a patch file is posted on the `bug and feature page <https://lammps.sandia.gov/bug.html>`_ of the LAMMPS website, along with a list of changed files and details about what is in the new patch